Construction sites and COVID-19

 In particular, whilst employers may want to avoid issuing formal instructions under the building contract to suspend works as this could shift the time and/or cost risk from the contractor to the employer (for example, under the JCT standard form suite of contracts), contractors will want to ensure there is a pause on liquidated and ascertained damages and termination provisions.

 Impact on Cash Flow - Interim Payment Regime

-The Government recognises the need to work with the construction industry to ensure that projects are completed “…in order to enhance our infrastructure to maintain the economic health of the nation without compromising the public health.”
+The government recognises the need to work with the construction industry to ensure that projects are completed “…in order to enhance our infrastructure to maintain the economic health of the nation without compromising the public health.”
 (Michael Gove).
-We cannot achieve that by long drawn out legal battles.
-If the shared objective is progress and/or resumption of construction projects once COVID-19 measures have taken effect, parties should work together now to find a commercial and contractual solutions to unprecedented circumstances.
+We cannot achieve that by long drawn-out legal battles.
+If the shared objective is progress and/or resumption of construction projects once COVID-19 measures have taken effect, parties should work together now to find a commercial and contractual solution to unprecedented circumstances.